Bhumbra/DeepNodal/QUICKSTART.md

   sup.set_costfn('mse')
 ```

 Here, the model is not a stream but a DeepNodal `level`.
-A level is a model comprising of one or more chains in
+A level is a model comprising of one or more streams in
 parallel.
-A vergence can be specified to inter-relate chains at their input or output stage.
+A vergence can be specified to inter-relate streams at their input or output stage.
 The vergence function (by
 default `vergence_fn='con'` for convergence) specifies whether the inputs or outputs are concatenated or summed (where
 `vergence_fn='sum'`).